andrew-spade-acn/d3-react-presentation/PITCHME.md

 * HMR, TTD, and lifecycle hooks!

 Cons:
 * Performance degrades at scale.
-Can easily result in 100+ (or even 1000+) nested React Components per chart
+Can result in 100+ (or even 1000+) nested components _per chart_
 * No clear, clean way to handle D3's `enter`/`exit`/`update`
-* Syntax deviates from D3, causing frustration and awkward syntax (d3.axis is extra rough)
+* Syntax deviates from D3, causing frustration and awkward syntax
 ---
 #### The DOM Emulator